Zenoe/notes/nginx.md

 6. **Access URL**:
    Ensure you are accessing the correct URL in your browser.
 It should be something like `http://your_ip:34444/video/`.
 Make sure there are files or subdirectories under `/var/www/html/cbbvideo` that can be listed or accessed.

-If you follow these steps and everything is configured correctly, you should be able to access the directory and its contents without getting a 404 error.
-If the problem persists, please provide additional details from the error logs or any other configuration settings that might be relevant.